 Penalties for Resisting a Peace Officer

 As the specific circumstances of each situation will vary greatly from case to case, so too will defense strategy change to fit your particular needs.
-This does not prevent the Illinois penal code from outlining potential punishments for individuals who have been convicted of these charges.
-They are:
+The Illinois penal code outlines potential punishments for individuals convicted of these charges.
+These punishments include:

 - A minimum of 48 consecutive hours of imprisonment